calliope-project/calliope/docs/custom_math/customise.md

     custom_math: [my_new_math_1.yaml, my_new_math_2.yaml]
 ```

-You can also define a mixture of your custom math and the [inbuilt math][inbuilt-math]:
+You can also define a mixture of your custom math and the [inbuilt math](../math/index.md):

 ```yaml
 config: